plarotta/plarotta.github.io/_projects/tsp.md

 ## My contributions
 - Complete implementation of the genetic algorithm as well as its operators
-- Development of testing suite for algorithm using a toy problem
+- Development of small testing suite
 - Algorithm optimization through the use of the Numba python module

+## Results